oaregithub/oare_mono/README.md

 On the frontend, we primarily use [Vue.js](https://vuejs.org), a framework that simplifies frontend logic and allows us to create reusable and scalable components.
 Specifically, we make use of the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api), which has some important differences from the regular Vue CLI you may be familiar with.
 When compiled, Vue turns the code we write into valid HTML, CSS, and Javascript for use on the end browser.
 Additionally, to simplify our work, we use [Vuetify](https://vuetifyjs.com/en/), a Vue framework that makes applying Material Design language components extremely easy.
 By doing so, we can avoid tedious work in CSS by using pre-built UI components.

 On the backend, we use [Node.js](https://nodejs.org/en/), a Javascript runtime environment commonly used on servers.
 Using a package called [Express](https://expressjs.com), we are able to easily write REST APIs to interact with the data we need.
 We utilize the [Knex.js](https://knexjs.org) framework to wrap SQL statements and interface with the MySQL databse.
+The backend also interfaces with a Redis key-value caching database.

 On both the frontend and the backend, as well as in other parts of the project, we use [TypeScript](https://www.typescriptlang.org) code rather than vanilla Javascript.
 TypeScript is a superset of Javascript, meaning that all valid Javascript is valid TypeScript, but some additional features, such as strict typing enforcement, have been added.
 When compiled, TypeScript code is converted to Javascript for use in the browser environment.
 If you are unfamiliar with TypeScript, take some time to familiarize yourself as it is the primary language in the codebase.
 Documentation for TypeScript can be found [here](https://www.typescriptlang.org/docs/).

 ## Communication

 We use a number of different applications to communicate and work on the project.
 Our codebase, project steps, and code assignments are all found in this Github repository.
 Take some time to familiarize yourself with the repo.
 We primarily communicate about the project via Slack.
 If you haven't been added to the Slack workspace, ask the team lead or Dr. Stratford to add you.

-In addition to asynchronous work, we also have weekly in-person team meetings and regular individual check-ins with the team lead via Zoom.
-You will receive details about these meetings within the first few weeks of your start date.

 ## Style Guide